-ADVANCED COLLEGE BIOLOGY (3328AC Biology 101 / 3328BC Biology 102), Dual Enrollment, Grade 12, .5 Credit per semester.
-Prerequisites: Biology, Chemistry; Geometry
+ADVANCED COLLEGE BIOLOGY

+Courses: 3328AC Biology 101 & 3328BC Biology 102

+Grade 12.
+Dual Enrollment.
+One-half Credit Per Semester.
+Prerequisites: Biology, Chemistry; Geometry.

 This is a double-period course.
 This college level course deals with the fundamental characteristics of living matter from the molecular level to the ecological community with emphasis on general biological principles.
 Topics addressed include the organization and biochemical functions of cells, genetics, animal and plant physiology, continuity of life and ecological relationships.
 Appropriate applications of technology will allow for in-depth exploration of selected topics and opportunities for independent student research.
 Students should achieve a C or better in order to be placed in the second semester course.
-Students who have completed and passed the course will receive 8 semester hours of credit from CVCC for Biology 101 and 102.
+Students who have completed and passed the course will receive 8 semester hours of credit from CVCC for Biology

+101 and 102.
 Students must qualify for enrollment for this course by taking the Virginia Placement Test (VPT) through CVCC.
 Students must place into English 111 & pass units 1-3 on math VPT.
 Max. number of students per class 23.

-ADVANCED PLACEMENT (AP) BIOLOGY (3449Y), Grades 11 or 12, Full Credit Year Course Prerequisites: Advanced Biology, Advanced Chemistry; Geometry.
+ADVANCED PLACEMENT (AP) BIOLOGY

+Grades 11 or 12.
+Full Credit Year Course.
+Prerequisites: Advanced Biology, Advanced Chemistry; Geometry.

 This course includes the study of the structure and biochemical functions of cells and cellular components, animal and plant physiology, principles of genetics, and the interdependence of organisms in ecosystems.
 Students will spend considerable time in individual study and in laboratory work.
 All students are required to take the Advanced Placement Biology examination in May.

-ADVANCED PLACEMENT (AP) ENVIRONMENTAL SCIENCE (3429Y), Grades 10-12, Full Credit Year Course
+ADVANCED PLACEMENT (AP) ENVIRONMENTAL SCIENCE